hoangncm8/syncpassword/README.md

-# This tool is using for Enable and Disable SecureToken account on macOS
+# This tool is used to Enable and Disable SecureToken for accounts on macOS